ECEStuffNWJ/Forensics4Linux/README.md

 # Forensics4Linux
  Script for Linux Forensics in BASH.
- Tested on Ubuntu 22 and 24 LTS; Kali Linux; Parrot Linux.
+ Tested on Debian 12, Ubuntu 22/24 LTS; Kali Linux; Parrot Linux.
  Output to a formatted .txt file for further analysis.

 # Install